 \section{Introduction}

 During the last decade, the number of tasks for which Deep Neural Networks (DNNs) have proven their effectiveness has steadily increased, leading to the widespread adoption of these algorithms in a large variety of fields.
-From computer vision to text translation and images generation, DNNs are everywhere now, and the best models have become valuable intellectual property (IP).
-In the meantime, the parallel effort from hardware designers have made possible DNNs' deployment on edge device.
-However, due to their high value, the IP of the deployed models must be protected against new attacks caused by the embedded context.
-Since the publication of a first side-channel attack against the IP of an embedded DNN \cite{Batina2019CSINR}, the number of physical-based attacks against DNNs has greatly increased.
-Several methodologies using side-channel attacks with the objective of the extraction of the DNN's hyperparameters have been proposed \cite{Joud2023LikeAO, Gao2023DeepTheftSD}.
-DNN parameters have also been targeted by physical attacks, via side-channel \cite{9300274, Joud2022API}, or through fault injection \cite{Rakin2021DeepStealAM, Hector2023FaultIA}.
-These types of attack, targeting the parameters of the model, try to copy the targeted model and perform a model extraction attack.
+From computer vision to text translation, DNNs are now everywhere, and the best models have become valuable intellectual property (IP).
+At the same time, parallel efforts from hardware designers have made the deployment of DNNs on edge devices possible.
+However, due to their high value, the IP of deployed models must be protected against new attacks arising from the embedded-system context.
+Since the publication of the first side-channel attack against the IP of an embedded DNN \cite{Batina2019CSINR}, the number of physical attacks against DNNs has greatly increased.
+Several methodologies using side-channel attacks with the objective of extracting DNN hyperparameters have been proposed \cite{Joud2023LikeAO, Gao2023DeepTheftSD}.
+DNN parameters have also been targeted by physical attacks, either via side-channel analysis \cite{9300274, Joud2022API} or through fault injection \cite{Rakin2021DeepStealAM, Hector2023FaultIA}.
+These types of attacks, which target the parameters of the model, aim to copy the targeted model and thus perform a model extraction attack.

-Model extraction is not only a threat to embedded DNNs but to any deployed DNNs.
-There is therefore a large variety of methods, and even objectives, for theses attacks.
-We can characterize the two main types of objectives or adversarial goals for model extraction with the terminology introduced in \cite{Jagielski2019HighAA}: \textit{accuracy-based model extraction} and \textit{fidelity-based model extraction}.
-The first aims at gaining access to a substitute model with good performance on the task of the targeted model without having to perform the whole training process.
-The second has for purpose to clone the targeted model to acquire a copy as close as possible to the original.
-The cloned model can then be used to gain information on the victim's DNN and potentially mount more powerful attacks against it.
-In this study, we will consider only fidelity-based model extraction.
+Model extraction is a threat to any deployed DNN, and as such there exists a large variety of methods—and even objectives—for these attacks.
+We can characterize the two main types of objectives, or adversarial goals, for model extraction using the terminology introduced in \cite{Jagielski2019HighAA}: \textit{accuracy-based model extraction} and \textit{fidelity-based model extraction}.
+The former aims to obtain a substitute model with good performance on the task of the targeted model without performing the full training process.
+The latter aims to \corr{retrieve the exact internal parameters (\textit{e.g.}, trainable weights) of} the targeted model in order to obtain a \corr{copy} as close as possible to the original.
+The copied model can then be used to gain information about the victim’s DNN and potentially mount more powerful attacks against it.
+In this study, we consider only \textit{fidelity-based model extraction}.